 Discovery is an automated process started by the FortiNAC administrator.
 FortiNAC searches ranges of IP addresses for devices that can be managed using SNMP.
-A model of each device is created in FortiNAC as it is discovered and can be viewed in the Network Devices View.
-After Discovery each device must be configured to ensure that FortiNAC has the correct CLI passwords and VLAN configurations.
-See Network devices, Model configuration, Network access/VLANs, and Device properties for additional information.
+A model of each device is created in FortiNAC as it is discovered and can be viewed in the Network Devices view.
+After discovery, each device must be configured to ensure that FortiNAC has the correct CLI passwords and VLAN configurations.

-If you have implemented Device Profiler, devices can be categorized and automatically registered based on Profiling Rules.
-See Device profiler.
+If you have implemented device profiler, devices can be categorized and automatically registered based on Profiling Rules.
+See Profiled devices.

 Registering PCs can be automated to a certain extent.
 You can configure the Persistent Agent to register PCs by hostname using .
 Then serve the Persistent Agent to users PCs either at login or by asking the user to download and install the agent.
 The agent connects to the FortiNAC server, registers the PC by hostname and sends information such as IP address and MAC address back to the database.
 Because the agent is only being used as a mechanism to register PCs, no security policy is required.
 See Agent overview and Credential configuration.

 Login scripts can be used to automatically register PCs as network users log onto the network.
 The script must be modified slightly to indicate that PCs should be registered by hostname.
-See Passive registration.
+See Registration.

 There are many options for viewing devices that have been added to FortiNAC.

-- Topology View — Displays lists of devices on the left side.
+- Inventory: Displays lists of devices on the left side.
 When a device is selected, the right pane displays known information about that device with a graphic representation of device ports and connections.
-See Topology view.
+See Inventory.